php/php-langspec/spec/10-expressions.md

 *argument-expression-list* specifies the arguments to be passed to that function.
 An argument can be any value.
-In a function call, *callable-expression* is evaluated first, followed by each *assignment-expression* in the order left-to-right.
+In a function call, *callable-expression* is evaluated first, followed by each *expression* in the order left-to-right.
 There is a [sequence point](#general) after each argument is evaluated and right before the function is called.
 For details of the result of a function call see [`return` statement](11-statements.md#the-return-statement).
 The value of a function call is a modifiable lvalue only if the function returns a modifiable value byRef.